mosesalphonse/oauth2-spa-PKCE-Demo/README.md

 ![image](https://user-images.githubusercontent.com/16347988/141109267-29a4abf4-9bdb-49c3-abf7-bb27caa23512.png)

-## Build and Run the Single Page Application
+## Download the code and update your client credentails (You may use the downloaded as well)

 Note: my code is modified a bit, make sure you use the code you downloaded.
 ~~~